macofallico/DisposableRanks/README.md

 So if something looks weird in your template then you need to edit them.

-**Manual Installation Steps**
+**Installation Steps**

-Upload contents of the package (or pull/clone from GitHub) to your root/modules/DisposableRanks folder
+* Manual Install : Upload contents of the package to your root/modules folder via ftp or your control panel's file manager
+* GitHub Clone : Clone/pull repository to your root/modules/DisposableRanks folder
+* PhpVms Module Installer : Go to `admin -> addons/modules` , click `Add New` , select downloaded file and click `Add Module`

-Go to admin section and enable the module, that's all
-After enabling/disabling modules an app cache cleaning process IS necessary (check admin/maintenance)
+Go to admin section and enable the module, that's all (only needed for Manual Install and Github Clone) After enabling/disabling modules an app cache cleaning process IS necessary (check admin/maintenance)

 **Usage**